Collective Creation of Intimacy: Exploring the Cosplay Commission Practice within the Otome Game Community in China: Findings

-Cos-commission lacks structured guidelines, and cosplayers often take on a "therapist" role, studying their character's personality to deliver an immersive experience.
-On the day of the commission, both customer and cosplayer collaboratively create a performance.
-However, unlike other forms of paid companionship or commodified intimacy, cos-commission participants do not share a clear, unified understanding of their short-term relationship, which may lead to unconscious transference behaviors.
-Consequently, participants may struggle to discern whether their emotions are directed toward the character or the cosplayer themselves, creating a tension as the performance concludes while the emotional immersion persists.
+Currently, there is no structured guideline for cos-commission.
+Cosplayers typically self-learn the personality of characters by watching anime, manga, and videos to provide an immersive and high-quality service.
+However, unlike other forms of paid companionship, such as sex workers~\cite{Saha_2024_sex}, paid game teammates~\cite{shen_2021_labor}, virtual lovers~\cite{li_2023_virtual} or host/hostess clubs in Japan~\cite{takeyama2020staged}, cos-commission participants do not share a clear, unified understanding of their short-term relationship, which may lead to unexpected and unavoidable emotional transference.
+As such, it often becomes difficult for participants to distinguish whether their feelings are towards the virtual character, the cosplayer, or their imaginations, leaving a paradoxical situation where the performance ends but the emotional immersion does not.